 Dee Dee served as an enthusiastic volunteer for Slow Food NYC before joining the board in 2013.
 Passionate about the healing properties of food, she attended the Institute for Integrative Nutrition, becoming certified in holistic health coaching.
 Her interest in food policy, hunger issues, and nutrition therapy were strengthened through this program.
 Among other responsibilities at Slow Food NYC, she works on Urban Harvest, an educational program in NYC schools as well as a summer urban farm.
 She has been an active member of her local CSA for years and enjoys the rewards of cooking and eating local, seasonal food.
 Her professional background has been wildly diverse from marketing professional, event programming, non-profit arts, and live music venue manager to entrepreneurial designer and beyond.

 Ed Yowell has been a member of Slow Food since 2000.
-He is the Slow Food Regional Governor for New York, New Jersey, and Connecticut) Regional Governor.
+He is the Slow Food USA Northeast (New York, New Jersey, and Connecticut) Regional Governor.
 On the Slow Food NYC Board, he co-chairs the SLOW U and Urban Harvest Committees.
 He also serves on the advisory committee of the New York City Greenmarket and the American Farmland Trust New York Advisory Council.
 He is a co-chair of the Food Systems Network NYC and a member of the New York City Food Forum.

 Emily was previously a member of Slow Food in Melbourne, Australia.
 During the past ten years, she has also lived in Guatemala, China, and Portugal (as well as the US), always writing about the origins and destinations of the agricultural and processed foods surrounding us.
 She pays particular attention to cacao, a crop produced almost exclusively in the developing world and processed, traded, and consumed overwhelmingly in the developed world.
 She teaches creative writing at universities at home and abroad and her blog is Chocolate in Context (www.chocolateincontext.com).
 Emily joined the Slow Food NYC board in 2013.